-The graphic above portrays the interdisciplinary nature and structure of the major.
-Environmental Studies majors and minors develop a common foundation through core classes focusing on natural systems, human social systems, ways of effectively communicating about complex interdependent systems, and through the cultivation of practical skills.
-Beyond that, Environmental Studies majors identify one of the three areas of emphasis—Natural Systems, Human Social Systems, or Communicating Complexity—that best matches their interests and aspirations.
-With the help of their advisor, each student then crafts a personalized combination of elective courses within that area of emphasis.
+The foundation of the program includes training in natural systems, human social systems, means of effectively communicating about complex interdependent systems, and relevant practical skills.
+In addition, Environmental Studies majors identify one of three areas of emphasis—Natural Systems, Human Social Systems, or Communicating Complexity—that best matches their interests and personal and professional goals.
+With the help of an adviser, each student then crafts a personalized combination of elective courses within that area of emphasis.

-For more information about specific major and minor requirements, please see "Program Requirements."
+For more information about current course offerings and specific major and minor requirements, please see "Courses and Requirements.